Score

 Delayed Submission

 You push everything back 3 weeks.
-The technical file is complete when submitted — every section is final, every test is current.
-But the v4.0 ship date has now slipped by 3 weeks.
+The file is complete on submission — every section final, every test current.
+But v4.0 ship has now slipped 3 weeks.

-Jan is frustrated: ‘We could have submitted the sections that were ready and let them review in parallel.
-Now we’ve lost 3 weeks of revenue because we waited for perfection.’
-Sophie agrees: ‘A staged submission with transparent gaps is standard practice for notified body engagements.
-They’re used to reviewing sections in parallel.
-This was an unnecessary delay.’
+Jan is frustrated: ‘We could have submitted what was ready and let them review in parallel.
+We lost 3 weeks of revenue waiting for perfection.’
+Sophie agrees: ‘Staged submission is standard for notified body engagements.
+Unnecessary delay.’

-The conformity assessment itself takes only 2 weeks — the file was thorough.
-But the total timeline is now 5 weeks longer than the parallel approach would have been.
+The assessment itself takes only 2 weeks — the file was thorough — but the total timeline is 5 weeks longer than parallel review would have been.

 Regulatory Reference